 Epilepsy

-Epilepsy is not a single entity, but a family of more that 40 syndromes that affects about 3 million people in the USA and 50 million people worldwide.
+Epilepsy is not a single entity, but a family of more than 40 syndromes that affects about 3 million people in the USA and 50 million people worldwide.
 (Source: Epilepsy Foundation of Greater Los Angeles)

 Epilepsy is a brain disorder in which clusters of nerve cells, or neurons, in the brain sometimes signal abnormally.
 In epilepsy, the normal pattern of neuronal activity becomes disturbed, causing strange sensations, emotions, and behavior or sometimes convulsions, muscle spasms, and loss of consciousness.
 Epilepsy is a disorder with many possible causes.
 Anything that disturbs the normal pattern of neuron activity – from illness to brain damage to abnormal brain development – can lead to seizures.
 Epilepsy may develop because of an abnormality in brain wiring, an imbalance of nerve signaling chemicals called neurotransmitters, or some combination of these factors.
 (Source: National Institute of Neurological Disorders and Stroke)